Introducing HiFiís first weather engine for X-Plane 11.

-Active Sky XP (ASXP) brings the popular award-winning Active Sky weather engine to the X-Plane platform for the first time.
+Active Sky XP for X-Plane 11 (ASXP) brings the popular award-winning Active Sky weather engine to the X-Plane platform for the first time.
 Using a hybrid weather depiction interface through X-Plane 11's weather API, a realistic, high-performance and high-fidelity weather experience is realized.

 Frequently Asked Questions